BloomTech-Labs/ds/docs/planning.md

 ## What data is available?

-_[Building Machine Learning Powered Applications](https://mlpowered.com/pdf/BMLPA_Chapter_1.pdf)_ lists these "levels of data availability", "from best-case scenario to most challenging":
+_[Building Machine Learning Powered Applications](https://mlpowered.com/pdf/BMLPA_Chapter_1.pdf)_ lists these "levels of data availability, from best-case scenario to most challenging":

 - **Labeled** data exists.
 - **Weakly labeled** data exists.
 "Some datasets contain labels that are not exactly a modeling target, but somewhat correlated with it.
 Playback and skip history for a music streaming service are examples of a weakly labeled dataset for predicting whether a user dislikes a song."